 14. Provide a Kitchen Timer for set “potty” sitting times.
 Let your child set the timer so they are a part of the process.

 15. If your child is fearful of the sensation of pooping in the toilet, have them help you dump the poop from the diaper into the toilet and then flush it.

 Toileting and Sensory Processing in Children with Special Needs

-Very often problems with potty-training, such as accidents, difficulty recognizing if they have to go, struggles with hygiene, fear of flushing, and refusal to use the toilet are the result of an inefficient sensory processing system.
-It is important to note that children with developmental delays and other diagnosis may need more time to be trained.
+Very often problems with potty training, such as accidents, difficulty recognizing if they have to go, struggles with hygiene, fear of flushing, and refusal to use the toilet are the result of an inefficient sensory processing system.
+It is important to note that children with developmental delays and other diagnoses may need more time to be trained.
 As parents and educators, it is essential to treat the process with patience.
 Your child has a lot of information and sensory signals to make sense of and every child has to go at their own pace.
 Do not feel the “peer pressure” from other parents that your child “should be” ready.

 Ahn, R., Miller, L., Milberger, S., & McIntosh, D. (2004).
 Prevalence of parents’ perceptions of sensory processing disorders among kindergarten children.
 American Journal of Occupational Therapy, 58, 287-293.

 Crozier, S. C., Goodson, J. Z., Mackay, M. L., Synnes, A. R., Grunau, R. E., Miller, S. P., et al. (2015).
 Sensory processing patterns in children born very preterm.
 American Journal of Occupational Therapy, 70.

 Daunhauer, L., Fidler, D., & Will, E. (March 2014).
 School function in students with down syndrome.
 American Journal of Occupational Therapy, 68(2):167-176.